panchomb/ie-exercise-3/modules/net-app/net-app-account/capacity-pool/README.md

 | [`tags`](#parameter-tags) | object | Tags for all resources. |
 | [`volumes`](#parameter-volumes) | array | List of volumnes to create in the capacity pool. |

-### Parameter: `name`

-The name of the capacity pool.

-- Required: Yes
-- Type: string

-### Parameter: `size`

-Provisioned size of the pool (in bytes).
-Allowed values are in 4TiB chunks (value must be multiply of 4398046511104).

-- Required: Yes
-- Type: int

-### Parameter: `netAppAccountName`

-The name of the parent NetApp account.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `coolAccess`

 If enabled (true) the pool can contain cool Access enabled volumes.
 - Required: No
 - Type: bool
 - Default: `False`